Astronomers Devise Revolutionary Technique That Helps Spot New Planets By ‘Deleting’ Their Host Star

 “This technique is only in its infancy,” says Hoeijmakers, who is convinced this innovation “should change the way planets and their atmospheres are characterized.”

-One great thing about the new method of hunting for exoplanets is that it can provide data on their surface temperature, as well as that of their host stars.
+One great thing about the new method of hunting for exoplanets is that it can provide data on their surface temperature as well as that of their host stars.
 For instance, none of the four molecules could be detected in Beta Pictoris because the star is too hot to support their existence.

-Beta Pictoris is nearly 1.8 more massive than our sun and it showers its planet with radiation that cooks Beta Pictoris b and leads to extremely high surface temperatures of 1,724 degrees Kelvin (1,451 degrees Celsius, 2,644 degrees Fahrenheit).
+Beta Pictoris is nearly 1.8 times more massive than our sun, and it showers its planet with radiation that cooks Beta Pictoris b and leads to extremely high surface temperatures of 1,724 degrees Kelvin (1,451 degrees Celsius, 2,644 degrees Fahrenheit).

-This explains why the team didn’t detect methane and ammonia it the planet’s atmosphere, since its temperature is too hot for these elements to exist.
+This explains why the team didn’t detect methane and ammonia in the planet’s atmosphere since its temperature is too hot for these elements to exist.

 “This is why this technique allows us not only to detect elements on the surface of the planet, but also to sense the temperature which reigns there,” notes Hoeijmakers.